A “use case” in GenerativeAgent can take several forms depending on the resolution needed:Documentation Index

 Configure Knowledge Base Filtering

-Specify knowledge base metadata to restrict GenerativeAgent to using only articles with matching metadata for this specific use case.This helps ensure GenerativeAgent uses the most relevant information for each specific use case, improving accuracy and reducing irrelevant responses.
+Specify knowledge base metadata to restrict GenerativeAgent to using only topics with matching metadata for this specific use case.This helps ensure GenerativeAgent uses the most relevant information for each specific use case, improving accuracy and reducing irrelevant responses.

 Step 3: Create Required Functions